honojs/website/index.md

 ---
-title: Hono - Ultrafast web framework for the Edges
+title: Hono - Web framework built on Web Standards
 titleTemplate: ':title'
 head:
   - [
       'meta',
       {
         property: 'og:description',
-        content: 'Hono is a small, simple, and ultrafast web framework for the Edges.
+        content: 'Hono is a small, simple, and ultrafast web framework built on Web Standards.
 It works on Cloudflare Workers, Fastly Compute, Deno, Bun, Vercel, Netlify, AWS Lambda, Lambda@Edge, and Node.js.
 Fast, but not only fast.', },
     ]
 layout: home